SingularityMan/Halo-Infinite-Map-Randomizer/README.md

 You can install PyAutoGUI and openai via pip:

 pip install pyautogui
 pip install openai

+Note: Make sure to have an API Key from Openai.
+You won't be able to use GPT-4 without it but you can still use it manually if you don't have an API key.

 Instructions for Best Results:

+Include your api key in either the "api_key" file or inside the system environment variables, whichever you prefer, in order to use GPT-4.

 1. Download the optimized map for this bot from this link: [halowaypoint.com](https://www.halowaypoint.com/halo-infinite/ugc/maps/2cc7880e-f7bb-4bb4-9c07-bbb6c6189a07).
 While you may choose any map, the above-mentioned one is optimized for randomization.